-However, a similar analysis does not hold in non-I.I.D. cases in general.
-Firstly, the existence of different prediction tasks means that both the model prediction, $\pi(\tilde{y}|\boldsymbol{y})$, and the true data generation process, $\pi_{T}(\tilde{y}|\boldsymbol{y})$, are not uniquely defined as discussed in section \ref{prediction_tasks}.
+However, a similar analysis does not hold for dependent cases in general.
+Firstly, the existence of different prediction tasks means that both the model prediction, $\pi(\tilde{y}|\boldsymbol{y})$, and the true data generation process, $\pi_{T}(\tilde{y}|\boldsymbol{y})$, are not uniquely defined as discussed in Section \ref{prediction_tasks}.
 Secondly, the asymptotic scheme is not uniquely defined, even with a specific prediction task.
 For example, in a temporal model where data $\boldsymbol{y} = \{y_1, y_2, \dots, y_n\}$ is a time-series, observed at time $t_1< t_2< \dots < t_n$ and we denote the last time step as $T$.
 Several meanings of of $n \to \infty$ can be considered: \begin{itemize} \item $T\to \infty$ and $t_i - t_{i-1}$ is a constant \item $t_i - t_{i-1} \to 0$ and $T$ is a constant \item $t_i - t_{i-1} \to 0$ and $T \to \infty$ with $T(t_i - t_{i-1})$ fixed \end{itemize} These scenarios correspond to observing more future data and having higher sample rates within a time frame.
-As mentioned in the section \ref{prediction_tasks}, multilevel data can also have various asymptotic regimes.
+As mentioned in Section \ref{prediction_tasks}, multilevel data can also have various asymptotic regimes.
 Thirdly, if the data generation process is not stationary, the model will not converge under certain asymptotic regimes, which differentiate $E_{\tilde{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$ from $E_{\tilde{y},\boldsymbol{y}}[\log \pi(\tilde{y}|\boldsymbol{y})]$ even in asymptotic scenarios.
-These points highlight that the estimand of CV is not uniquely defined in non-I.I.D. cases, preventing the establishment of asymptotic analysis frameworks similar to I.I.D. analysis.
+These points highlight that the estimand of CV is not uniquely defined in dependent cases, preventing the establishment of an asymptotic analysis framework.